U.S. Army General Hospital Historical Marker

 This historical marker is located near the site where the U.S. Army General Hospital stood during the Civil War.
-The hospital was in operation from July 1862 until July 1865 and was located on Ohio Avenue.
+The hospital was in operation from July 1862 until July 1865.
+The site was located near the intersection of Buckeye Avenue and Ohio Avenue in Gallipolis.
 During the war, this hospital treated both Union soldiers and Confederate prisoners of war.
+The 29-acre hospital site consisted of several wooden, ridge-ventilated buildings.
+It was located near Camp Carrington, a site used to recruit and train Union soldiers.
+The Gallia County Historical & Genealogical Society, O.O.
+McIntire Park District, and The Ohio Historical Society erected the marker in 2003.

 The hospital included fourteen wooden buildings on 29 acres and was intended to be a 350-bed hospital although it ended up caring for as many as 769 patients at one time.
 Buildings one through four were all buildings for the ill and the wounded.
 Building five was the office and dispensary.
 Buildings six and seven served as the quarter for surgeons and the other staff.
 Seven more buildings were the sites of the dining hall and kitchen, stable, coal house, laundry, carpenter's shop, bakery, and morgue.